Prof-ThiagoOliveira/blog/content/authors/admin/_index.md

 ## About Me

 <div style="text-align: justify;">
-I am Thiago de Paula Oliveira, a statistician at AbacusBio.
-My work spans statistical modelling across agriculture, genetics, and sports analytics.
-I design and implement advanced mixed‑model and Bayesian methods, develop economic and sustainability selection indices, and build reproducible, interactive data‑visualisation dashboards.
-I also develop production‑quality code in R, C++, Bash, and other languages, including package development and workflow automation, to ensure scalable, transparent analyses.
-My focus is on delivering decision‑ready outputs that improve agricultural productivity, accelerate genetic gain, and enhance athletic performance.
+I am Thiago de Paula Oliveira, a statistician at AbacusBio with 14+ years of experience turning experimental, genomic, and performance data into decisions.
+I specialise in advanced mixed-model and Bayesian analytics, the development of economic and sustainability selection indexes, and the delivery of reproducible analytics products—from R/C++ codebases to Dockerised dashboards.
+Whether the brief is accelerating genetic gain, improving farm-system resilience, or supporting athlete health, I focus on rigour, transparency, and decision-ready outputs.
 </div>